joaofazolo/boca-docker/README.md

 * **Healthcheck:** allows a check to be configured in order to determine whether or not the PostgreSQL container is "healthy."
 This is a particularly neat use case given that the other services depend on that to work.
 See documentation [here](tests/healthcheck/README.md).

-## HOW TO RUN ON DIFFERENT UBUNTU RELEASE IMAGES
+## :computer: HOW TO RUN ON DIFFERENT UBUNTU RELEASE IMAGES

 To run the _boca-docker_ application built on top of different versions of Ubuntu images, please edit the `docker-compose.prod.yml` file with an alternative tag from the table below.